lucianpls/mod_retile/README.md

 **Oversample**
   - If on and the output resolution falls between two available input resolution levels, the lower resolution input will be chosen instead of the higher one

+**MaxInTiles**
+  - Limits the number of subrequests made for each output tiles.
+Valid values are between 2 and 64, default is 16.
+A larger number may improve output image quality, but will make some requests slower, for GCS to WM reprojection.

 **Nearest**
   - If on, use nearest neighbor resampling instead of bilinear interpolation